ondrejhonus/vege-dreams/content/posts/savory/farfalle-soup/index.md

 categories: ["Savory"]
 ---

-Soup in pasta will always be a favorite of mine.
+Pasta in soup will always be a favorite of mine.
 Especially if I have any leftovers.
 This recipe is for a kind of lasagna-like soup using a lot of tomatoes, cashew ricotta and farfalle pasta.

 <div class="recipe">
 <h3 class="title">Farfalle soup</h3>